christophe-rd/fuelinex/notes/fleetingnotes/2026_fleetingNotes.md

 2024
 **Permanent notes:**
 Tradional ground-based observations of phenology focus on the specific timing of different events, whereas satellite-based observations have the advantage of monitoring changes in greenness as well as photosynthetic activities throughout the GS on a large scale.

+## 16 June 2026

+### Elevational adaptation and plasticity in seedling phenology of temperate deciduous tree species
+Yann Vitasse, Günter Hoch, Christophe F. Randin, Armando Lenz, Chris Kollas, J. F. Scheepens, Christian Körner
+Journal: Oecologia
+2013
+**Permanent notes:**
+They asked if populations from high elevation were able to respond to increasing temperature to the same extent as low-elevation populations.
+They found that phenological plasticity to temperature was lower for high elevation populations.
+This may reflect opposing selective forces (trade-off between maximizing GSL and avoiding frost damages).
+However, environmental effects were much stronger than genetic effects.
+This suggests that a high phenological plasticity enables tree populations to track ongoing climate change.

+### Bud break responds more strongly to daytime than night-time temperature under asymmetric experimental warming
+Sergio Rossi, Nathalie Isabel
+2017
+Global Change Biology
+**Permanent notes:**
+They studied black spruce across a latitudinal gradient.
+Seedlings originating from colder sites: earlier bud break than southern sites.
+Meaning less hear or GDD was needed for resuming growth and confirmed the ecotypic differentiation of local populations.
+But their results suggest that provenances have similar responses to assymetric warming.

+### Lower plasticity exhibited by high- versus mid-elevation species in their  phenological responses to manipulated temperature and drought
+Simona Gugger, Halil Kesselring, Jurg Stocklin and Elena Hamann 2015
+Annuals of Botany
+**Permanent notes:**
+Reciprocal common gardens study across a elevational gradient with warming and drought treatments.
+They showed that high elevation spp, when planted to lower elevation = advanced phenophases, so they track an advanced growing season.
+However, warmer temp accelerated their development = shortened phenophases.
+This indicates that high elevation plants can't take advantage of longer GS.

+### Leaf phenology sensitivity to temperature in European trees: Do within-species populations exhibit similar responses?
+Yann Vitasse, Sylvain Delzon, Eric Dufresne, Jean-Yves Pontailler,Jean-Marc Louvet, Antoine Kremer, Richard Michalet Agricultural and forest meteorology
+2009
+**Permanent notes:**
+Altitudinal and temporal gradient to check the phenological sensitivities to temperature.
+They observed that tres advanced leaf unfolding the lower the elevation.
+They suggest that population sensititivity to global warming may be stable for a given species, in spite of its local adaptation.